 If you have been considering adding a U.S. Small Cap Value ETF to your portfolio, you have a lot to choose from.
 There are at least 17 ETFs to pick from in this category.
 In this article, I will show you how I came up with what I believe is the best ETF in this category for a well-balanced portfolio.

 Before I go through that analysis, let’s first look at the long-term performance of the U.S. Small Cap Value asset class.
 This asset class has long been touted as a volatile yet lucrative place to build wealth over long periods of time.
 According to portfoliovisualizer.com, this asset class has returned 14.39% since 1972 vs the U.S. Large Cap Blend asset class which has returned 10.17%.
-Both are respectable returns, but look at the effects of compounding on this chart below.
+Both are respectable returns but look at the effects of compounding on this chart below.

 1972 to 2017 is 45 years.
 That’s a very long time to hold an investment.
 So, let’s take a look at how this asset class has performed just since August 2000.
 On July 24, 2000, iShares started issuing shares in the iShares S&P Small-Cap 600 Value ETF – IJS.
 This is a much shorter time-frame for comparison, but the results are no less dramatic.
 The IJS ETF returned 10.32% vs the S&P 500 index with a 5.01% return during that 17 year period.

 Now that we know, based on past history, that the Small Cap Value asset has a good strong track record, this should be a good place to put a portion of our portfolios.
-Since I believe it is good place to invest, I compared all the ETFs in this category that are 10 years or older head-to-head.
+Since I believe it is a good place to invest, I compared all the ETFs in this category that are 10 years or older head-to-head.
 Here are the 10 ETFs I compared: IJS, IWN, SLYV, VBR, JKL, PXSV, PZI, FDM, RZV and DES.

 I did not use following table to make the comparison.
 I used portfoliovisualizer.com to perform this task.
 I can only compare 3 ETFs at a time on their website, so I will show just the 3 that outperformed all the others.
 Those 3 are SLYV, VBR & JKL.

 As you can see in the chart above, all 3 funds are in a statistical dead-heat.
 With such close returns, they are probably all 3 tracking the same exact stocks.
-In fact, any ETF that tracks the S&P 600 index will probable march in lockstep with each other and outperform other similar indexes.
+In fact, any ETF that tracks the S&P 600 index will probably march in lockstep with each other and outperform other similar indexes.
 For example, IJS only trailed VBR by 0.06% over the last 13 years.
 Of the 3 ETFs that outperformed, I prefer the Vanguard Small-Cap Value ETF – VBR for these reasons:

 - VBR has a lower expense ratio (0.07%), SLYV (0.15%), JKL (0.30%)